baurzhaan/baurzhaan/README.md

 - 👋 Hi, I’m @baurzhaan
-- 👀 Learning Ruby and Ruby on Rails!

 <!---
 baurzhaan/baurzhaan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.